mitliagkas/mitliagkas.github.io/ml-class.md

 Students who ignored our advice about the prerequisites and were missing some of it ended up having a really hard time.
 A number of students who were not comfortable with those prerequisites, abandoned the class before the middle of the semester.

+Finally, if you are an international student, you will likely rely on scholarships in order to cover a big part of your tuition fees.
+Those scholarships (like the bourse C at UdeM) require you to maintain a high GPA.
+If you take this class before you are certain that you have the prerequisite skills, you might be putting your scholarship at risk.

 Preparing to take the class
 --------------